Agawam-IT/tech.agawamed.org/_posts/2020-02-24-february-announcements.md

 ### Technology Survey

 Thank you to everyone who participated in our district wide technology survey.
 For anyone that hasn't completed the survey yet, you can find it at [https://tech.agawamed.org/announcements/technology-survey/](https://tech.agawamed.org/announcements/technology-survey/).
-The goal of the survey is to get a baseline of the technology needs and concerns in the ditrict.
+The goal of the survey is to get a baseline of the technology needs and concerns in the district.
 This data will be used to help make informed decisions and lead discussions in the future.

 ### Network Upgrades
-One concern expressed in the survey is network consistancy and speed.
+One concern expressed in the survey is network consistency and speed.
 This is a major priority for the Technology Department.
-Adding more technology and devices to the classroom won't do anything if we don't have the infrastrcuture to support it.
+Adding more technology and devices to the classroom won't do anything if we don't have the infrastructure to support it.

-Since December break, the Technology Department has been going around to each buildig to get detailed information about the network.
+Since December break, the Technology Department has been going around to each building to get detailed information about the network.
 We have identified several areas for improvement.
-We will be puting our E-Rate funding towards fixng these issues over the summer and into the school year.
+We will be putting our E-Rate funding towards fixing these issues over the summer and into the school year.
 During the month of March, the Technology Department and vendors will be touring classrooms to make plans for summer upgrades and improvements.

 ### Start of Cybersecurity Grant
-We started the [Cybersecurity Training](https://tech.agawamed.org/announcements/security/cybersecurity-awareness-grant/) this month with an assessment survey being sent to staff in district.
+We started the [Cybersecurity Training](https://tech.agawamed.org/announcements/security/cybersecurity-awareness-grant/) this month with an assessment survey being sent to staff in the district.
 Thank you to everyone that participated.
-If you have not taken the assesment yet, there is still time.
+If you have not taken the assessment yet, there is still time.
 Please click the link in the email to take the assessment.
 The email should read:

 - FROM NAME:  Wombat Training Platform
 - EMAIL ADDRESS:  wombat_training_platform@wombatsecurity.com